Elias Ellefsen á Skipagøtu

 Elias Ellefsen á Skipagøtu (born 19 May 2002) is a Faroese handball player for THW Kiel and the Faroese national team.

 He participated at the 2022 European Under-20 Championship and the 2023 Junior World Championship.

 He is the cousin of fellow handballers Oli and Jana Mittún.
 His brother, Rói Ellefsen á Skipagøtu, is also a handballer.

+He was part of the Faroese team at their first ever major international tournament; the 2024 European Men's Handball Championship.
+They did however exit in the preliminary round after two defeats and one draw.

+At the 2026 European Men's Handball Championship he was part of the Faroese team that won their first ever match at a major international tournament, when they won 37–24 against Montenegro.